 - The voice of the Father bids the apostles to “listen” to his beloved Son.
-To listen to Christ means both to comprehend and to carry out what he says.
+To listen to Christ means both to comprehend what he says and to carry it out.

 - If we listen to the beloved Son, one day we will hear that Son say to us, “Rise, and do not be afraid.”
-And we will hear the Father say to us, “This is my beloved son/daughter, with whom I am well pleased.”
+And we will hear the Father say to us, “This is my beloved son with whom I am well pleased” or “This is my beloved daughter with whom I am well pleased.”
 That will be our beginning of being raised from the dead.

 - Paul writes of the grace bestowed on us in Jesus Christ.